Rediscover an ancient relationship with nature. One that our ancestors understood intimately but we've forgotten along the way.

 What makes these walks special

-Our routes celebrate the diverse habitats that make this corner of Hampshire so enchanting, from sacred groves and hidden springs to ancient hill forts and meandering chalk streams.
+Our walks celebrate the changing of the seasons, and the the beauty and wisdom of nature.
 Each walk is carefully chosen to offer both natural beauty and deeper meaning, connecting you to the seasonal cycles that have guided human life for thousands of years.

 Who they’re for